ilyesdoingthings/ilyesdoingthings/README.md

 I'm extremely passionate about Cloud Computing Networking and Security , productivity and collaboration, and in particular, helping IT Teams and Microsoft Community showcase their developer skills and use of Microsoft technologies.
 I work and contribute with an amazing team of Network and Security Architect , Engineers and lead a number of Open Source projects, helping share ideas and foster innovation across various teams and the communites.

 I 💖 Microsoft Azure and M365 in particular, there extensibility ecosystem of extensions and connectors.
-As a result, I have a number of projects looking at extensions and connectors that allow me to explore new ideas in academic developer collaboration and knowledge sharing:
+As a result, I have a number of projects looking at extensions and connectors that allow me to explore new ideas in academic developer collaboration and knowledge sharing: <br>

 <div id="badges" align="center">
   <a href="https://linkedin.com/in/ennaceur-ilyess">